SimranMakhija7/HackMIT-2020/README.md

 |-|-|-|-|-|-|-|-|
 | Entering the App | About CodeCapture | Lessons Menu | Viewing A Lesson | Practice The Concept | Capturing An Image | Extracting The Code | Displaying The Output |

+The application consists of the various Content Pages that the user sees when they use the app.
+You can check out the [demo video of the app here too](https://youtu.be/fWh1jjOQNMM).

 ## Future Plans

 We do have various plans for the future, such as:
 1. Gamifying the progress for users
 2. Support for more languages
-3. Lessons on more technologies
+3. Custom lessons on more technologies
 4. A web-based learning platform designed for educators
 5. Improvements in UI